John Inverdale: 2016 Summer Olympics

 Inverdale received "intense criticism" while presenting the BBC's coverage of the 2016 Summer Olympics in Rio de Janeiro.
-He and his co-host, Olympic rower Steve Redgrave, were seen to have "clashed" several times on television, with Redgrave allegedly being afforded little opportunity to speak.
+He and his co-host, Olympic rower Steve Redgrave, were reported to have "clashed" several times on television, with Redgrave allegedly being afforded little opportunity to speak.
 The talkative Inverdale called Redgrave Oddjob, the silent Bond villain as a reference to Redgrave's quiet personality.
 This led to negative social media commentary of Inverdale.
 Redgrave was observed directing jibes toward Inverdale, shaking a wet umbrella over his head and even walking off the set.
 The BBC denied any hostility between the two.

 Following the men's tennis gold medal final, Inverdale congratulated Andy Murray on being the first tennis player to win two gold medals; although Murray is the first player to lift two singles golds, Serena and Venus Williams had previously won four golds each between singles and doubles tennis.
 Inverdale's comment was criticised as sexist and also brought the 2013 Marion Bartoli controversy back to the fore on social media.
 The BBC stated that the comment was "a simple error".
 Following the incident, Telegraph journalist Rob Bagchi wrote a piece titled "Why does everyone hate John Inverdale?", in which he defended Inverdale and suggested that critics were enjoying "the vicarious thrill in a sustained pile-on".
 The article was shared on Twitter by broadcaster Jeremy Vine.

 Inverdale experienced further censure when he was accused of "ignoring" British heavyweight boxer Anthony Joshua during an interview.
 Some defended Inverdale, saying he was attempting to catch the eye of French boxer Sarah Ourahmoune, whom they had been speaking of; she eventually joined them to talk.

 On the final day of the Olympics coverage, Inverdale was criticised again during a boxing broadcast when he interrupted Joshua to speak about the victorious French boxer Tony Yoka and claimed that Yoka and his partner might have become the first engaged or married couple to both win gold medals at the same Olympics, in spite of British cyclists Laura Trott and her fiancé Jason Kenny both having won golds just days earlier, and married couple Kate Richardson-Walsh and Helen Richardson-Walsh having both won gold medals in the women's hockey just two days prior.

 The day after this final Rio 2016 controversy for Inverdale, Mark Davies of The Spectator penned an article titled "In defence of John Inverdale", in which he wrote that the broadcaster had been subjected to a large volume of "totally unwarranted" censure.
 Davies felt it was "clear" what Inverdale meant during the Murray and Yoka incidents and was doing "what all broadcast interviewers do" during the Joshua episode by looking for future interviewees.